-- A. The receipt of a neighbor's written complaint shall result in a site visit by the Community Service Officer and an inspection of the property to determine if there exists a violation(s) of the permit.
-If the Community Service Officer determines that a violation exists, the permit holder shall be notified of the nature of the violation(s) and shall have 30 days to correct the violation(s).
-Failure to correct the violation(s) in the time provided may result in the revocation of the permit and the removal of the hens. - B. In addition to a determination that the terms and conditions of a permit have been violated, a permit may be revoked for any of the following reasons: - 1. hens are found outside of the Coop, Run and/or the fenced enclosure; - 2. the Community Service Officer determines that a public nuisance exists or there is a violation of this Chapter; - 3. predators or pests have become a nuisance to the property or surrounding area; and - 4. the Community Service Officer determines that the hens have been abandoned. - C. Any person or persons who violate or cause to be violated any provision of this Chapter shall, upon conviction for such violation, be subject to a fine not to exceed \$250, imprisonment not to exceed 15 days, or both, for each such violation; and every week (seven days) that said violation continues shall constitute a separate and additional violation. - D. If a permit holder's permit is revoked, the permit holder shall be responsible to rehome the hens at their expense, remove the Coop and Run from the property, and shall be prohibited from applying for another permit."
+- A. This Chapter shall be enforced by the Community Service Officer.
+The Community Service Officer shall establish such procedure and make such inspections as are necessary to carry out their duties in the administration and enforcement of this Chapter. - B. Any resident or property owner may file with the Community Service Office a written, signed complaint alleging a violation of this Chapter.
+The receipt of such a complaint shall result in a site visit by the Community Service Officer and an inspection of the property to determine if there exists a violation(s) of the permit. - C. If the Community Service Officer determines that a violation of this Chapter exists, the permit holder shall be notified of the nature of the violation(s) and shall have 30 days to correct the violation(s).
+Failure to correct the violation(s) in the time provided may result in the revocation of the permit and the removal of the hens.

+- D. In addition to a determination that the terms and conditions of a permit have been violated, a permit may be revoked for any of the following reasons: - 1. hens are found outside of the Coop, Run and/or the fenced enclosure; - 2. the Community Service Officer determines that a public nuisance exists or there is a violation of this Chapter; - 3. predators or pests have become a nuisance to the property or surrounding area; and - 4. the Community Service Officer determines that the hens have been abandoned. - E. Any person or persons who violate or cause to be violated any provision of this Chapter shall, upon conviction for such violation, be subject to a fine not to exceed \$250, imprisonment not to exceed 15 days, or both, for each such violation; and every week (seven days) that said violation continues shall constitute a separate and additional violation. - F. If a permit holder's permit is revoked, the permit holder shall be responsible to rehome the hens at their expense, remove the Coop and Run from the property, and shall be prohibited from applying for another permit."